-Empathy is essential for good communication and maintaining positive, meaningful relationships that lead to safe, caring and inclusive communities and school environments.
-It's also shown that children with high levels of empathy are more engaged in the classroom and enjoy greater academic achievement.
+It is essential for good communication and maintaining positive, meaningful relationships that lead to safe, caring, and inclusive communities and school environments.
+It's also shown that highly empathetic children are more engaged in the classroom and enjoy greater academic achievement.

 Are today's youth less empathic?

 Dr. Michele Borba is an internationally recognized expert and author on children, teens, parenting, bullying and moral development.
 She believes technology plays a large part in the decline in empathy.

 “American teens are now 40 percent less empathetic than they were three decades ago.
 While we are producing a smart and self-assured generation, today's students are also the most self-centered, competitive, individualistic, sad, and stressed on record.”